Shared Flavors , Shared Memories

 I began wondering why it is called bear's onion at all.

-In Europe and parts of Asia, the plant grows wild and is one of the first greens to emerge after winter.
+The plant grows wild across Europe and parts of Asia, and is one of the first greens to emerge after winter.
 Bears are said to eat it after hibernation to cleanse and revive their bodies.
 Hence the name.

 That detail stayed with me, because in Korea one of our oldest stories also begins with a bear and garlic.
 In the myth, a bear and a tiger longed to become human.
-Hwanung, a heavenly being, gave them a task: remain inside a dark cave for one hundred days, eating only garlic and mugwort.
+A heavenly being gave them a task: remain inside a dark cave for one hundred days, eating only garlic and mugwort.
 The tiger gave up.
 The bear endured.
-After her vigil, she became Ungnyeo, the bear-woman, who later gave birth to Dangun, the founder of the first Korean kingdom.
+She became Ungnyeo, the bear-woman, who later gave birth to Dangun, the founder of the first Korean kingdom.

-Beyond myth, the Korean name myeonginamul carries layered meanings.
-One interpretation links it to “bright ears,” suggesting the plant sharpens hearing.
+The Korean name carries layered meanings too.
+One interpretation links myeonginamul to "bright ears" — suggesting the plant sharpens hearing.
 Another connects it to survival.
 During lean spring months on Ulleungdo, when little else would grow, this wild herb helped people endure.
-In that sense, myeonginamul means something closer to “the life-sustaining herb.”
+In that sense, the name means something closer to "the life-sustaining herb."

 Each method extends something that would otherwise vanish quickly.